SocialBeats/microservice-template/README.md

 ];
 ```

+## Linting

+You will have a better experience developing using ***.vscode*** feautres provided in this template.
+To do so, you must first install the following extensions in your vs-code:

+* Prettier - Code formatter
+* ESLint

+Once you have them, the code will lint some stuff once you save a file.
+Do not worry because in case you do not want it to do so, just go to ***.vscode\settings.json*** and deactivate this feature with ***"editor.formatOnSave": false***.

 ## Conventional Commits

 This project follows the **[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)** specification, which provides a standard way to structure commit messages.